 SSM Health Monroe Medical Group is actively recruiting a full time Pediatrician to join our Freeport, IL and Monroe, WI teams.
+This position offers the opportunity to serve at our Freeport, IL location 3 days per week, and serve at our Monroe, WI location 1 day per week.

 We offer a comprehensive benefit package exclusively designed for healthcare providers including annual CME dollars, immediate vacation/CME time allotments, and a 403b multi-funded retirement account are just a few of our generous offerings.